Learn more about changes in scope and how to request one.

 - An addition or change that would result in changing the overall human subjects or clinical trial designation of the award

 - From non-human subjects research to human subjects research (exempt or non-exempt);

 - From exempt to non-exempt human subjects research; or

 - From "No Clinical Trial" to "Includes a Clinical Trial."
-Requests for this change must be submitted to a clinical trial FOA as a competitive revision.
-See NIH definition of clinical trial and 2.3.5 - Types of Funding Opportunity Announcements.
+Requests for this change must be submitted to a clinical trial NOFO as a competitive revision.
+See NIH definition of clinical trial and 2.3.5 - Types of Notices of Funding Opportunities.

 - The new inclusion of subject populations that are covered by additional regulatory protections under 45 CFR 46 subparts B, C or D (pregnant women, human fetuses, and neonates; prisoners; or children)

 - Any change to the study protocol that would increase the risk level for subjects including physical, psychological, financial, legal or other risks.
 This could include the addition of a new study population that would be at higher risk from existing research procedures, the addition of new study procedures that are greater than minimal risk, any modification of existing study procedures that would increase overall risk, or the addition of a new clinical study or a new clinical trial intervention arm not originally proposed that is greater than minimal risk

 - New information indicating a higher level of risk to participants than previously recognized for a study intervention, procedure, or pharmacological treatment

 - A clinical hold by FDA under a study involving an Investigational New Drug (IND) or an Investigational Device Exemption (IDE)